Canopy’s Top 10 Trends For Amazon Sellers to Watch in 2023

 According to research from Forrester, over half of U.S. consumers consider their values when making shopping choices.
 It seems that across multiple generations, consumers are willing to pay more for sustainable products.

 Increasingly, business owners are taking a strong position on climate change.
-Patagonia’s Yvon Chouinard just gave away a 3 billion-dollar company to combat climate change and protect undeveloped land around the globe.
+Patagonia Founder and CEO, Yvon Chouinard just gave away a 3 billion-dollar company to combat climate change and protect undeveloped land around the globe.
 While it’s clear that not everyone will follow such a high path, more than ever before, buyers increasingly want their purchases to mean something.

 With differentiation such an important aspect of making sales on Amazon, sustainability might just be a great way to make your product stand out.